SYZ mirror symmetry for toric varieties: Mirror symmetry for toric Calabi-Yau varieties

 \item[Step 2] Define the {\em semi-flat} mirror $\check{X}_0$ as $TB_0/\Lambda$, which is not quite the correct mirror because the complex structure on $\check{X}_0$ {\em cannot} be extended further to {\em any} (partial) compactification as the monodromy of the tropical affine structure around the discriminant locus $\Gamma$ is nontrivial.

-\item[Step 3] To obtain the correct and compactified mirror $\check{X}$, we need to modify the complex structure on $\check{X}_0$ by instanton corrections, which should come from holomorphic disks in $X$ bounded by Lagrangian torus fibers of $\rho$. \end{itemize}
+\item[Step 3] To obtain the correct and (partially) compactified mirror $\check{X}$, we need to modify the complex structure on $\check{X}_0$ by instanton corrections, which should come from holomorphic disks in $X$ bounded by Lagrangian torus fibers of the fibration $\rho$. \end{itemize}

-Such a procedure was pioneered by Auroux in \cite{Auroux07, Auroux09} where he considered the simplest example of a toric Calabi-Yau manifold, namely, $X = \bC^n$.
-His results were later generalized to all toric Calabi-Yau manifolds in \cite{CLL12}, which we now review.
+Such a procedure was pioneered and first put into practice by Auroux in \cite{Auroux07, Auroux09}.
+Among the many interesting and motivating examples studied by him there was $X = \bC^n$, which can be regarded as the simplest example of a toric Calabi-Yau manifold.
+The work \cite{CLL12} gives a generalization of Auroux's construction to all toric Calabi-Yau manifolds, which we now review.

-First of all, by definition, the {\em wall(s)} inside the base of a Lagrangian torus fibration is the loci of regular fibers which bound nontrivial {\em Maslov index 0} holomorphic or stable disks in $X$.
-For the Gross fibration on a toric Calabi-Yau manifold, the wall is precisely given by the hyperplane parallel to the boundary $\partial B$.
+First of all, by definition, the {\em wall(s)} inside the base of a Lagrangian torus fibration is the loci of regular fibers which bound nonconstant {\em Maslov index 0} holomorphic or stable disks in $X$.
+For the Gross fibration on a toric Calabi-Yau manifold, there is only one wall given by the hyperplane

+parallel to the boundary $\partial B$.
 The wall $H$ contains the discriminant locus $\Gamma$ as a {\em tropical hypersurface}, and it divides the base $B$ into two chambers:

 over which the Lagrangian torus fibers behave differently in a Floer-theoretic sense.